Frequently Asked Questions

 New Westminster, BC

 Please make sure to indicate that its a return when you mail it.
 Thanks!

 New!
-Pleiades Sock base for dyers is now available wholesale, no application required.
+Base yarn for dyers is now available wholesale, no application required.

 General Yarn & Pattern Guidance